 Are MBNA Loans UK contacting you about an outstanding loan?
 Are you unable to pay the loan, and not sure what to do next?
 Are they exhibiting threatening behaviour?
 If you are having issues with MBNA Loans UK and need some advice and support, this article is just for you.
 You might be able to cancel your loan and even obtain a refund.

 MBNA Loans office personal loans between £1,000 and £25,000, with a repayment period of up to five years.
 These loans are provided by Lloyds Bank and MBNA Loans is a registered credit broker in the UK.
 The company offers fast loan applications that take less than 10 minutes to complete.

 Read what to do if you can’t pay back your debt.

-Do loan companies make it too easy to borrow money?
+Is it just too easy to borrow money these days?

 Are you due a refund?
 Read through the next section in which we look at these new rules in some detail.
 If MBNA Loans UK is in breach YOU MAY BE DUE A REFUND EVEN IF YOU HAVE PAID OFF THE LOAN.

 Loan interest and other charges – government cap